article / Military technology

 Gates hinted that the year 2025, as a preparatory milestone, represents the final buffer period for governments, international organizations, tech companies, and civil society to establish these rules and enhance response capabilities.
 Preparations include technical aspects, such as heavily investing in safety alignment research, developing defenses capable of detecting generated biological designs, and building more robust public health monitoring and response systems.
 They also encompass social and policy dimensions, such as implementing large-scale workforce retraining programs, piloting new social security models, and integrating literacy and ethics courses into education at all levels.

 Ultimately, Bill Gates' warning serves as a parable about choice.
-Devoid of its own will, it amplifies human intention and capability.
-It can be a torch illuminating the dark corners of global health and educational inequality, or a key unlocking the Pandora's box of bioterrorism; it can be a tool liberating humanity from repetitive labor, or a wedge tearing apart the fabric of social employment.
+AI itself has no will; it amplifies human intentions and capabilities.
+It can be a torch illuminating the dark corners of global health and educational inequality, or a key opening Pandora's box of bioterrorism.
+It can be a tool liberating humanity from repetitive labor, or a wedge tearing apart the fabric of social employment.
 We stand at this crossroads.
-The optimism Gates preserves in his "footnote" rests entirely on one assumption: that collective human wisdom can act preemptively—with sufficient foresight, courage, and spirit of cooperation—to harness this most powerful technological force in history, steering it ultimately toward the well-being of all humanity, rather than toward destruction.
+The optimism Gates retains in his footnote rests entirely on one assumption: that collective human wisdom can act proactively—with sufficient foresight, courage, and spirit of cooperation—to harness this most powerful technological force in history, steering it ultimately toward the well-being of all humanity, rather than toward destruction.

 History will judge whether our generation became wise Prometheuses or clumsy Dr. Frankensteins.
 The answer lies in our actions at this very moment.